-Obviously buying a guitar is a very subjective thing and everyone is so different it is hard to make sweeping generalizations about what is kind of instrument you should get for a particular person.
-However, on the whole females tend to prefer models that have a lighter weight, smaller size and a slimmer neck.
-If you are shopping for a girl under age 10 you will want to look for a smaller guitar (1/2, 3/4 size or small scale).
+Buying a guitar is a very subjective thing, and everyone is so different; it is hard to make sweeping generalizations about what is kind of instrument you should get for a particular person.
+However, on the whole, females tend to prefer models that have a lighter weight, smaller size, and a slimmer neck.
+If you are shopping for a girl under age ten, you will want to look for a smaller guitar (1/2, 3/4 size or small scale).
 Companies who market to woman and girls do make models that are smaller, lighter and have thinner necks, but they are by no means your only option.

 The big guitar companies all offer different sizes, shapes, and aesthetic style that are good for a whole range of players.
-What is important is that you get an instrument that sounds good, is comfortable to play and is the best quality for whatever fits your budget.
+What is important is that you get something that sounds good, is comfortable to play, and is the best quality for whatever fits your budget.
 If you are looking for beginner electric or acoustic guitar check out some of our reviews.

-Having said that, there are some beautifully designed options from companies like Daisy Rock, Luna, Squier (Hello Kitty Strat), and Darling Divas that are very appealing to some young girls.
-My nine year old daughter owns a Pink Hello Kitty Stratocaster that she loves.
-Whenever I walk past that strat I can’t help looking at it and thinking how good it looks.
+However, there are some beautifully designed options from companies like Daisy Rock, Luna, Squier (Hello Kitty Strat), and Darling Divas that are very appealing to some young girls.
+My nine-year-old daughter owns a Pink Hello Kitty Stratocaster that she loves.
+Whenever I walk past that strat, I can’t help looking at it and thinking how good it looks.

-So if your child has a particular style or aesthetic that might lean toward the girlie side of things definitely check out the companies that are making ‘girl guitars’, otherwise there is no reason that you cannot find the perfect make and model through the regular big guitar brands.
+So if your child has a particular style or aesthetic that might lean toward the girlie side of things check out the companies that are making ‘girl guitars,’ otherwise there is no reason that you cannot find the perfect make and model through the usual big guitar brands.